AmaniTechnologiesLtd/public-Android-SDK/README.md

         EventFire eventFire = new EventFire();
         eventFire.setEventListener((type, name, parameter) ->
                 Log.d("TAG", "onEvent: "
-                        + "\ntypes:" + type // Type returns list of EventType
+                        + "\ntype:" + type // EventType ()
-                        + "\nnames:" + name // Name returns name of document.
-(If there is more than one document, it returns title of the button that is clicked.)
+                        + "\nname:" + name // Amani Event Name.
+If there is more than one document, it returns the type of that document group.
+If there is a document, it returns the type of the document (the document type returns to you according to Amani standards).
-                        + "\nparams " + parameter // Parameter returns response of upload.
+                        + "\nparams " + parameter // Parameter returns response of upload and doccument type, or action names(If action names performed).
                         )
         );